mbierlee/poodinis/TUTORIAL.md

 ```
 It is possible to autowire public as well as protected and private members.

 Dependencies are automatically autowired when a class is resolved.
-So when you register ExampleClassB, its member, *dependency*, is automatically autowired:
+So when you register `ExampleClassB`, its member `dependency` is automatically autowired:
 ```d
 dependencies.register!ExampleClassA;
 dependencies.register!ExampleClassB;